 The IBBY-Asahi Reading Promotion Award is given biennially to two groups or institutions whose outstanding activities are judged to be making a lasting contribution to reading promotion programmes for children and young people.
 The nominations are submitted by the national sections of IBBY and may include projects from any part of the world.

-In response to the waves of refugees from Africa and the Middle East arriving in the Italian island, Lampedusa, IBBY launched the project “Silent Books, from the world to Lampedusa and back” in 2012.
-The project involved creating the first library on Lampedusa to be used by local and immigrant children.
+In response to the waves of refugees from Africa and the Middle East arriving in the Italian island, Lampedusa, IBBY Italia launched the project “Silent Books, from the world to Lampedusa and back” in 2012.
+The project had two aims: to create the first library on Lampedusa to be used by local and immigrant children; and to create a collection of silent (wordless) picture books that could be understood and enjoyed by children regardless of language.

 Astrid Lingren Memorial Award